SkylerMime/NinetyNine/README.md

 University Capstone Project

-AI to play the card game Ninety-Nine (invented by David Parlett)
+A computer implementation of the card game Ninety-Nine, invented by David Parlett.
+Includes a GUI created with the Pygame library, and an optional AI opponent.

 ## How to use

-Ninety-Nine requires Python 3.12.
+NinetyNine requires Python 3.12.
+Previous versions may not be supported.

 The graphical version of the game requires Pygame, and the testing module requires Pytest.
 These libraries can be quickly